bioinformatics-ca/CAN_2021/Module4/Somatic_tutorial.md

 Data Source
-We will be working on the CageKid samples from Module3, specifically --> patient C0098.
+We will be working on the [CageKid] (https://www.cnrgh.fr/cagekid/) samples from Module3, specifically --> patient C0098.
 Whole genome sequencing and analysis can take multiple days to run, as such we have downsampled the files so that we can proceed more quickly.
 For the SNV analsyis we have selected the region on chromsome 9 between 130215000 & 130636000.

-The tools we are going to using for assessing SNV's is mutect2 and varscan2 (data and provide command lines that allow detecting Single Nucleotide Variants (SNV).
+The tools we are going to using for assessing SNV's is mutect2 and varscan2.

 **Running Mutect2**